Best home security camera: Our favorite tools for keeping an eye on the home front

 - Our home security camera reviews

-Last updated January 12, 2017 to add our review of the Ezviz Mini.

-Rent or own, we all want to know our homes are secure while we’re gone.
+Rent or own, you probably want to know what's the best home security camera to ensure that your home is secure while you're gone.
 That used to mean signing on with a professional—and pricey—security service like ADT.
 But the boom in wireless security cameras is putting home surveillance into our own hands.

 These close cousins of webcams require minimal installation and offer flexible setups and a range of security features.
 Indeed, the offers vary widely by camera, and navigating them all gets more daunting as this category grows ever more crowded.
-To help you find the best security camera for your needs, we’ve outlined the key features to consider and tested six of the newest, most high-profile models.
+To help you find the best security camera for your needs, we’ve outlined the key features to consider and perform ongoing tests to identify the best models.
 Whether you’re looking for an easy way to check on your kids and pets, or a full-service sentinel to monitor for intruders, we’ll help find the right product for your needs.

+This roundup was updated on September 27, 2017 to add our review of the VTech VM5271 Expandable Digital Video Baby Monitor, which is our first recommendation in its category.
+We've also added our takes on the Ring Stick Up Cam, a companion to the Ring Video Doorbell line, and the much-improved Logitech Circle 2.

-Best indoor home security camera: Samsung SmartCam PT
+Best indoor home security cam: Samsung SmartCam PT

 Our favorite home security camera at this time is Samsung’s SmartCam PT.
 It’s a pan/tilt model with a 96-degree field of view—and that’s before you take into account the camera’s ability to pan its lens 350 degrees and tilt it on a 155-degree arc.
 This camera can also lock onto a moving body and track it across its field of view.